JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 * Every expected declaration in the common source set has a matching actual declaration in every platform-specific source set.
-* Expected declarations do not contain any implementation.
+* Expected declarations don't contain any implementation.
 * Every actual declaration shares the same package as the corresponding expected declaration, such as `org.mygroup.myapp.MyType`.

 While generating the resulting code for different platforms, the Kotlin compiler merges the expected and actual declarations corresponding to each other.
 It generates one declaration with its actual implementation for each platform.
-Therefore, every usage of the expected declaration in the common code will call the correct actual declaration in the resulting platform code.
+Therefore, every use of the expected declaration in the common code calls the correct actual declaration in the resulting platform code.

 You can declare actual declarations when you use intermediate source sets shared between different target platforms.
 Consider, for example, the `iosMain` an intermediate source set shared between the `iosX64Main`, `iosArm64Main`, and `iosSimulatorArm64Main`platform source sets.
 Only `iosMain` typically contains the actual declarations, not the platform source sets.
-The Kotlin compiler will then use these actual declarations to produce the resulting code for corresponding platforms.
+The Kotlin compiler will then use these actual declarations to produce the resulting code for the corresponding platforms.

+The IDE assists with common issues, like:

+* When declarations are missing
-The IDE assists with common issues when declarations are missing, the expected declaration contains implementation, the signatures of declarations do not match, or the declarations are in different packages.
+* The expected declaration contains implementation
+* The signatures of declarations do not match
+* Declarations are in different packages

 You can also use the IDE to navigate from expected to actual declarations.
-You can select the gutter icon to view actual declarations or use [shortcuts](https://www.jetbrains.com/help/idea/navigating-through-the-source-code.html#go_to_implementation).
+Select the gutter icon to view actual declarations or use [shortcuts](https://www.jetbrains.com/help/idea/navigating-through-the-source-code.html#go_to_implementation).

 ![IDE navigation from expected to actual declarations](expect-actual-gutter.png){width=500}

-## Different approaches to using the expect/actual mechanism
+## Different approaches for using the expected and actual declarations

-Let's compare different options of using the expected/actual mechanism for solving the same problem of accessing platform APIs and providing a way to work with them in the common code.
+Let's explore the different options of using the expected/actual mechanism to solve the problem of accessing platform APIs while still providing a way to work with them in the common code.

 Consider a Kotlin Multiplatform project where you need to implement the `Identity` type, which should contain the user login name and the current process ID.
-The project has the `commonMain`, `jvmMain`, and `nativeMain` source sets to make the app work on the JVM and in native environments like iOS.
+The project has the `commonMain`, `jvmMain`, and `nativeMain` source sets to make the application work on the JVM and in native environments like iOS.

 ### Expected and actual functions